tmlss2018/PracticalSessions/generative/README.md

 # Tutorial on training generative models (VAEs and GANs)
 by Mihaela Rosca

+_Designed for education purposes.
+Please do not distribute without permission_.

+**Questions/Correspondence**: 2018tmlss@gmail.com

 ## VAE training tutorial
 This is a tutorial training a [VAE](https://arxiv.org/abs/1312.6114) on MNIST and latent analysis